 Cover the cookies.
 Top off the whole box with shredded paper before taping shut with packing tape.

 Label the box.
 In addition to making sure the box is properly addressed, write the word “Fragile” on the box.
 This lets USPS carriers know to be extra careful when handling the cookies.
 If desired, write the word “Up” along the sides of the box with arrows pointing upwards.
 This will ensure the box doesn’t get flipped and tossed around.

 Fresh is best.
 Use the freshest cookies possible.
 Either ones made that day, or the evening before.
 If baked and packaged the same day, make sure the cookies are totally cool before wrapping in plastic!

 Forgo frosting.
-Not only are can frosting spoil, but mailing frosted cookies is a more difficult process (that I will one day go into!).
+Not only can frosting spoil, but mailing frosted cookies is a more difficult process.
 It requires more packing materials for less cookies.
 Skip cookies covered in soft, squishy frosting and opt for unfrosted cookies or gingerbread men decorated with hard royal icing, if desired.